On the Feasibility of Exact Unitary Transformations for Many-body Hamiltonians: Introduction

-are fundamental tools across quantum many-body theory and quantum algorithms.
-They enable systematic changes of representation that can simplify correlations or entanglement in the eigenstates of a Hamiltonian.
-In electronic structure theory, canonical transformations are used to approximately block-diagonalize Hamiltonians before truncating the Hilbert space, facilitating downfolding approaches.\cite{White2002} In variational quantum eigensolvers (VQE)\cite{VQE}, unitary transformations reduce circuit depth for ground- and excited-state preparation and support efficient circuit cutting in distributed implementations.\cite{Schleich2023} Quantum-inspired classical techniques, such as iterative qubit coupled cluster (iQCC)\cite{ryabinkin2020} and Pauli propagation methods,\cite{rudolph2025}, likewise rely on Hamiltonians transformed by simple unitaries in the Heisenberg picture.
+are central tools in quantum many-body theory and quantum algorithms.
+By systematically changing representation, they can simplify the structure of correlations and entanglement in the eigenstates of a Hamiltonian.
+In electronic structure theory, canonical transformations are used to approximately block-diagonalize Hamiltonians before truncating the Hilbert space, enabling downfolding approaches.\cite{White2002} In variational quantum eigensolver (VQE) algorithms,\cite{VQE} suitably chosen unitaries reduce circuit depth for ground- and excited-state preparation and enable efficient circuit cutting in distributed implementations.\cite{Schleich2023} In fault-tolerant settings, interaction-picture transformations are employed to reduce the cost of simulation algorithms.\cite{loaiza2023} Quantum-inspired classical techniques, such as iterative qubit coupled cluster (iQCC)\cite{ryabinkin2020} and Pauli propagation methods,\cite{rudolph2025} likewise rely on Hamiltonians transformed by simple unitaries in the Heisenberg picture.

 Despite their ubiquity, it remains unclear under what conditions such transformations can be performed exactly and with polynomial computational cost.
 Evaluating the transformed Hamiltonian,

 typically involves an infinite Baker--Campbell--Hausdorff (BCH) expansion\cite{note:BCH},